UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

                 ('clf', LogisticRegression(max_iter=5000))])
 ```

 Notes: Next, we build our model and train on our existing data.

-Don’t
-worry about the code here.
+Again, don’t worry about the code here.

 ---